-WT\limit, CFDA\limit and CFDB\limit are in accordance with the table in paragraph 3.8
+WT limit, CFDA limit and CFDB limit are in accordance with the table in paragraph 3.8

-3.7 Each competitor must also limit RWTT to a maximum total number of 65 runs per week and a maximum of 60 total number of hours of tunnel occupancy per week both averaged over the in any ATP according to the values in the table in paragraph 3.8.
+3.7 Each competitor must also limit RWTT to a total number of runs and a total number of hours of tunnel occupancy in any ATP according to the values in the table in paragraph 3.8.
 Only two shifts of occupancy may be carried out in any one calendar day.
 At the end of each ATP it will also have to be demonstrated that the competitor has operated according to these limits.